 Allow me just a few minutes and I’ll disclose to you how to massively increase the odds as the years go by that you’ll maintain the mental sharpness you’ve come to take for granted.

-Let me show you how to retain the memories no one else but you can carry forward and share with the world
+Let me show you how to improve your odds of retaining the memories no one else but you can carry forward and share with the world

-As a result of what you learn here today, everything which has resided safely in your head until now shall remain safe, impervious to the mental-erosions of the slow-creeping epidemic of mid-life dementia sweeping the globe.
+As a result of what you learn here today, everything which has resided safely in your head until now will have a much better chance of remaining safe, resisting the mental-erosions of the slow-creeping epidemic of mid-life cognitive decline sweeping the globe.

-But when it does go wrong… when as a result of ignoring everything I would have you learn about how to avoid the chaos that surrounds a life touched by dementia… well, you may be surprised about just how fast it can happen…
+But when it does go wrong… when as a result of ignoring everything I would have you learn about how to avoid the chaos that surrounds a life touched by a fading brain… well, you may be surprised about just how fast it can happen…